-Check out the great activities we’ve listed below, whether you’re trying to figure out what to do in Brooklyn for a day or two, or you’re planning to move in and become one of the many satisfied inhabitants of Brooklyn.
-It’s nearly impossible to run out of things to do in this exciting borough.
+We’ve listed our favorite things to do in this exciting borough to help you plan an outing in Brooklyn, whether you’re trying to figure out what to do in Brooklyn for a day or to fill a long weekend.
+It’s nearly impossible to run out of things to do here.

 Brooklyn Bridge & Park

 As soon as you cross the East River on the iconic Brooklyn Bridge, you’ll immediately know you’ve arrived in one of the world’s great cultural epicenters.
 This National Historic Landmark connects Brooklyn to Manhattan, and has been heralded in film, television and literature for generations.